Graphic EQ is one of the common equalization types in audio technology and deserves a full article dedicated to its explanation.

 Examples Of Graphic Equalizers

 Before we wrap things up, it’s always a great idea to consider some examples.
-Let’s have a look at 5 different graphic equalizers to help solidify our understanding of this EQ type.
+Let’s look at 5 different graphic equalizers to help solidify our understanding of this EQ type.

 In this section, we’ll discuss: